Minionese Translator

 What Is Minionese?

-Minionese is the minion language spoken in the Despicable Me franchise.
-Director Pierre Coffin made it up by blending real words from Spanish, French, Italian, and English with invented sounds, creating something that feels like a language without actually being one.
+Minionese is the playful language spoken by the Minions in the Despicable Me franchise.
+Director Pierre Coffin built it by blending real words from languages like Spanish, French, Italian, and English with improvised sounds that matched the emotion of each scene.

 How to Use the Minionese Translator